The term “locust” can apply to several different species of trees with legume-like seed pods.

 This honey locust, also known as Robinia hispida or ‘moss shrub’, is a shrub that grows up to 8 feet.
 It produces captivating pink flowers and green leaves.

-Bristly locusts can spread and develop into invasive plants in the following states:
+Bristly locusts can spread and develop into an invasive species in the following states:

 Uses of Honey Locusts